MideTechnology/ebmlite/README.md

 doc = schema.load('test_file.ebml')
 ```

+_ebmlite_ (currently) uses its own Schema definition syntax.
+It does not use the [official schema format](https://github.com/Matroska-Org/ebml-specification/blob/master/specification.markdown#ebml-schema).

 Here is an example, showing a simplified version of the schema definition of the standard EBML header elements:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>